gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 One of the goals for the Gridfour software is to provide a testbed for developers who are investigating data-compression techniques for grid-based data.
-To that end, the Gridfour API includes am implementation of a file format named G93 which provides a file-based system for storing gridded data.
+To that end, the Gridfour API includes an implementation of a file format named G93 which provides a file-based system for storing gridded data.
 Gridfour supports compression through the use of custom _codec_ (coder-decoder) classes that are included in its software distribution.
 These codecs may be used through the G93 file API or in stand-alone mode depending on the requirements of the applications that use them.
-Developers may also legerage the Gridfour API to write their own custom codecs.
+Developers may also leverage the Gridfour API to write their own custom codecs.
 To illustrate how a compression codec could be implemented, Gridfour provides codecs based on the well-known Huffman coding (Huffman, 1952) and Deflate algorithms (Deutsch, 1996).